Vegas Pro: History

-Vegas 1.0 was released after a brief public beta by Sonic Foundry on 23 July 1999 at the NAMM Show in Nashville, Tennessee as an audio-only tool with a particular focus on re-scaling and resampling audio.
+Vegas 1.0 was released after a brief public beta by Sonic Foundry on July 23, 1999 at the NAMM Show in Nashville, Tennessee as an audio-only tool with a particular focus on re-scaling and resampling audio.
 It supported formats like DivX and Real Networks RealSystem G2 file formats.
 Martin Walker from Sound on Sound described working in Vegas 1.0 as a "very pleasurable experience, especially since so many functions are highly intuitive" though also criticizing some features as hard to figure out due to the lack of a central help file.

-Later, on 12 June 2000, Vegas Video and Audio 2.0 (also referred to as just Vegas 2.0) was released, with its beta releasing earlier that year on 10 April.
+Later, on June 12, 2000, Vegas Video and Audio 2.0 (also referred to as just Vegas 2.0) was released, with its beta releasing earlier that year on April 10.
 This was the first version of Vegas to include video-editing tools and was also the first to have a low-cost "LE" version alongside the regular release.
 The LE releases would continue through version 3.0 of Vegas but would be discontinued by the release of Vegas 4.0.
-Vegas 3.0 was released the next year on 3 December, and added new video effects, features for ease-of-use with DV, and support for editing Windows Media files.
+Vegas 3.0 was released the next year on December 3, and added new video effects, features for ease-of-use with DV, and support for editing Windows Media files.
 Vegas 4.0 was released on 6 February 2003 and added application scripting, advanced color correction, 5.1 surround sound mixing, and Steinberg ASIO support.
 This was the last release under the Sonic Foundry name after it sold much of its software suite, including Sound Forge and Acid Pro, to Sony Pictures Digital for $18 million later in 2003.

-Under Sony's ownership, Vegas 5.0 was released on 19 April 2004, bringing 3D track motion, compositing, reversing, envelope automation, etc. 7.0 also added an improved video preview, enhanced layout management, improved snapping, and more customization.
-With the release of 8.0, Sony opted to go back to the original "Vegas Pro" branding that the first version released with.
-It added the ability to burn Blu-ray and DVD optical media, support for 32-bit floating point audio, support for tempo-based audio effects, and more.
-It also moved the timeline to the bottom of the window by default with the option of moving it back to the top if the user wished to.
-Sony was also experimenting with 64-bit at this time and ported Vegas Pro 8.0 to 64-bit systems under the name "Vegas Pro 8.1".
-Vegas Pro 9.0 added support for 4K resolution and pro camcorder formats like Red and XDCAM EX.
-In 2009, Sony Creative Software purchased the Velvetmatter Radiance suite of video FX plug-ins which were included in Sony Vegas Pro 9.0.
-As a result, they were no longer available as a separate product from Velvetmatter.